 I must tell you it is absolutely wonderful in the night.
 Luka and I biked to the bridge around midnight and the sight was simply magical.

 Museum of Prostitution is situated in Red Light District and is open most of the day.

-This one of the kind museum tells the stories of sex workers.
+This one of a kind museum tells the stories of sex workers.
 You can look behind the scenes as the museum gives you an account of how the life of a sex worker looks like.